chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 ### Chef Server Information

-In Chef Infra Server, you can view the details of te infra servers created.
+In Chef Infra Server, you can view the details of the infra servers created.
 Select the created infra server, and the UI shows the information of the infra server.

 {{< figure src="/images/automate/chef-server-details-page.png" alt="Chef Infra Server Information Page">}}